State Recovers Medicaid Costs from Estates

 Q: Are there exceptions to estate recovery?

 A: The state cannot recover against assets passed to the surviving spouse during the survivor’s lifetime.
-Also, if the assets pass to a child under 21, or a blind or disabled child of any age, no recovery is allowed.
+Also, if the assets pass to a child under 21, or to a blind or disabled child of any age, no recovery is allowed.
 In addition, the Ohio Department of Job and Family Services may grant an undue hardship waiver against recovery on a case-by-case basis.
 Generally, this request will only be granted if the estate’s beneficiary was financially dependent on the Medicaid recipient and recovery would deprive the beneficiary of necessary food, clothing, or shelter, or require the beneficiary to receive public assistance.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was originally prepared by attorney James C. Bates, and updated by attorney Janet E. Pecquet of Beckman Weil Shepardson LLC.